testinfected/simple-petstore/README.markdown

 ## Building

-You need to have either PhantomJS or Firefox installed (tested on Firefox 24) to run the end-to-end tests.
+You need to install PhantomJS (tested on 1.9.7) to run the end-to-end tests.

-Modify the [test configuration file](https://github.com/testinfected/simple-petstore/blob/master/server/src/test/resources/test.properties) according to your settings.
-Note that you have to specify the path of the phantomjs executable.

 To build and run all tests: